-The Offered Obligations will be purchased at competitive bidding conducted on Feb oruary 2, 2010. of \$ of the N1 Notes was made to f The public Statement. reoffering yields of the Offered Obligations will be detailed on the inside front cover of the Final Official CLOSING DOCUMENTS AND CERTI FICATES asly with the delivery of and payment for the Offered Obligations by e Underwriters the following closing documents, in form satisfactory to (1) a signature and no litigation certificate; (2) a tax certificate; (3) a certificate of delivery and payment;
+The Bonds will be purchased at competitive bidding conducted on May 26, 2010.
+The award of the Bonds was made to , and its co-manager, and associates.
+The public reoffering price or yield of the Bonds will be de etailed on the front cover of the Final Official Statement.

-(5) copies of this Official Statement issued in conjunction with the Offered Obligations within seven business days after the award of the Offered Obligations in accordance with SEC Rule 15c2-12(b)(3);
+CLOSING DOCUMENTS AND CERTIFICATES

+Simultaneously with the delivery of and payment for the Bonds by the Underwriters thereof, the City will furnish to the Underwriters the following closing documents, in form satisfactory to Bond Counsel:

-(4) the opinion as to the legality of the Tax Exempt Notes under Wisconsin law and as to the tax-exempt status of the interest thereon for federal income tax purposes rendered by Katten Muchin Rosenman LLP, Chicago, Illinois, in connection with the Tax Exempt Notes, and the opinion as to the legality of the Taxable Obligations rendered by Hurtado, S.C., Wauwatosa, Wisconsin, in connection with the Taxable Obligations, Bond Counsel to the City, in substantially the forms as set forth in Appendix B;
+- (1) a signature and no litigation certificate; - (2) a tax certificate; - (3) a certificate of delivery and payment; - (4) the opinions as to the legality of the Bonds under Wisconsin law and as to the status of the Bonds as "qualified school construction bonds" with the meaning of Section 54A of the Code rendered by Katten Muchin Rosenman LLP, Chicago, Illinois, and Hurtado, S.C., Wauwatosa, Wisconsin, Bond Counsel to the City, in substantially the forms as set forth in Appendix B; - (5) copies of this Official Statement issued in conjunction with the Bonds within seven business days after the award of the Bonds in accordance with SEC Rule 15c2-12(b)(3); - (6) a Continuing Disclosure Certificate;

-- (6) a Continuing Disclosure Certificate; and - (7) a statement to the effect that this Official Statement, to the best of its knowledge and belief as of the date of sale and the date of delivery, is true and correct in all material respects and does not contain any untrue statement of a material fact or omit to state a material fact necessary in order to make the statements made herein, in light of the circumstances under which they were made, not misleading.
+(7) a statement to the effect that this Official Statement, to the best of its knowledge and belief as of the date of sale and the date of delivery, is true and correct in all material respects and does not contain any untrue statement of a material fact or omit to state a material fact necessary in order to make the statements made herein, in light of the circumstances under which they were made, not misleading.